ROBINHESSE.COM

 Picture

-But interest in community driven art first started when, as a public service worker in a large city-run organization, I was asked to create colourful exhibits, which were designed to encourage public awareness and to generate interest in programmes and materials.
+But interest in community driven art first started even earlier, when, as a public service worker in Toronto Public Library, I was asked to create colorful exhibits, which were designed to encourage public awareness and to generate interest in library programs and materials.
 These installations were eye-catching , contained in smaller spaces with a short timeline for completion, and were subject specific.
 They grew out of various community intellectual needs.
-One 2003 project called ”THINK OUTSIDE THE BOX!” was designed to fuel creative thinking.
-As a visual artist, this was a topic I could understand and visualize.
-I also sat from time to time on creative arts committees, helped advertise community literacy , and offered creative ideas to priority areas.
+One 2003 project called ”THINK OUTSIDE THE BOX!” was designed to fuel abstract creative thinking.
+As a visual artist, this was a topic I could understand and visualize and I enjoyed creating these kinds of exhibits.
+I also sat from time to time on arts committees, helped advertise community literacy , and offered fun art ideas to priority areas.
 Always, the aim of these initiatives was to reach out, to foster self-esteem, inclusiveness, and positive change in targeted areas.
 Public service work in Toronto Public Library became a stepping stone to later projects and paved the way for me to move forward.
-My goal is now to integrate my 40 years of public service skills and training into public art making.
+My goal , I realized, was to integrate my 40 years of public service skills and training into public art making.

 Since 2013, I have been submitting actively to larger Expression of Interest calls, especially those which enhance beautification of different urban areas.
 I am an advocate of anti-vandalism and anti-graffiti prevention.
 My concepts have been submitted to STreetARToronto programmes and in the 2015 Project "E" StreetARToronto StART initiative, (John Street Pedestrian Bridge) I placed fifth.
 I am a member of Mural Routes .
 I am passionately committed to listening to public needs and opinions, and engaging in community consultation to create strong public dialogue with my concepts.